u360/PHTML/README.md

     <?php $phtml = <<<'phtml'

 2.)
-Add these two lines to the end of your PHP file...
+Add these two lines to the end of your PHP files...

     phtml;
     require 'phtml.php';